Welcome from the Director of Sixth Form

 SHSG offers an exciting, challenging and fulfilling two years in an ideal environment for students to develop to their full potential.
 The sixth form is large enough to offer a wide variety of A-level subjects, extra-curricular opportunities and special sixth form privileges, but small enough to ensure that every student enjoys individual attention.
 We take pride in the fact that our students’ value helping those in need just as much as they do enhancing their own career prospects.
 In the lower sixth all students participate in voluntary work and our dedicated team of house captains coordinate all of the charity initiatives across the school.
 Over the years their innumerable successes have raised thousands for local and national charitable campaigns.
 They may well have their sights set on aspirational futures but their roots are planted firmly in the local community and helping those less fortunate.

 Students choose SHSG for many reasons but our research suggests that most of all they value the quality of the teaching they receive.
-As a result we continue to provide 9hrs of lessons per fortnight per subject.
+As a result we continue to provide nine hours of lessons per fortnight per subject.
 But the learning does not stop there, sixth form students are actively encouraged to take part in Insight days and academic competitions such as the maths challenge and the Model United Nations event.
 For those interested in travel there are various sixth form trips including work experience in Germany and visiting CERN and for the most adventurous there is the Duke of Edinburgh Award scheme and World challenge expeditions to places such as Peru and Vietnam.

 Sport, music and drama feature heavily within the rich variety of extra-curricular activities on offer.
 Whether you would like to play in our orchestra or just participate in the traditional Sixth Form Christmas Pantomime you will find plenty of opportunities to enrich your curriculum.